Dacre Montgomery

 Childhood and Youth

 Dacre Kayd Montgomery-Harvey was born on November 22, 1994, in the Australian city of Perth.
-His parents, Judith Barrett-Lennard and Scott Montgomery-Harvey, worked in the film industry, so Dacre's path was predetermined from an early age (although he did dream of becoming an interior designer for some time).
+With parents Judith Barrett-Lennard and Scott Montgomery-Harvey both working in film, Dacre's destiny seemed set from the start (though he briefly dreamed of becoming an interior designer).
 Judith is Canadian, and Scott is from New Zealand.
 Both are actors, and they met on a film set in Perth.
-They fell in love, and soon Dacre was born.
+They fell in love, and Dacre came along soon after.
 Twelve years later, his sister Saskia was born.

-From a young age, Dacre exhibited acting talents.
-He adeptly mimicked others, imitated adults, and transformed into movie characters.
-At the age of 9, he regularly took to the stage of the local theatre and from 12, he additionally took acting lessons.
-Even then, his drama club peers were convinced that if any of them were destined to make it in Hollywood, it would definitely be Dacre.
+Dacre showed acting chops early on, expertly mimicking others, copying adults, and morphing into movie characters.
+By age 9, he was regularly performing at the local theater, and at 12, he started taking formal acting lessons.
+Even then, his drama club friends were certain that if anyone from their group would make it to Hollywood, it'd be Dacre.

 I wasn't a good student, nor a bad one.
 I just wasn't focused.
 My grades weren't great.
 I was just goofing off – a phase everyone goes through.